espilioto/TFOI/README.md

 * Character and boss collections displaying run statistics for each one.

 #### Usage
 Windows: Just decompress and run.
-You may need to install the Microsoft .net Framework.
+You may need to update the Microsoft .net Framework.
 Linux: Unfortunately, WPF didn't work with Wine last time I checked.

 #### Backstory